 Today, while some do still labor, most of us have more sedentary type lives which means that the minimal amount of skeletal muscle is required for our survival.

 This means that simply eating more will not result in muscle gain.
 Since more muscle isn’t needed, extra energy will be stored as fat like I previously described.

-In order for muscle to grow1 it has to be stimulated in a way that breaks or injures muscle fibers (muscle trauma), so that they are rebuilt stronger with the help of key hormones and amino acids (protein syntheseis)2.
+In order for muscle tissue to grow1, it has to be stimulated in a way that breaks or injures muscle fibers (muscle trauma) so that they are rebuilt stronger with the help of key hormones and amino acids (protein synthesis)2.

 Also, the rate of muscle protein synthesis has to be greater than the rate of muscle protein breakdown caused by the trauma, therefore a person’s diet must contain the raw materials needed for protein synthesis.